 For businesses, torts that arise from product liability can have devastating consequences.
 Let’s examine product liability in greater detail.

 Product liability is the area of law in which product manufacturers, distributors, and sellers are held responsible for the injuries caused by their products.
 Traditionally, product liability cases were decided according to the theory of negligence.
 Negligence is behavior that results in an unintentional injury or causes unintentional harm.
 Product liability law has evolved, however, and most states have extended product liability into the category of strict liability tort, too.
 Strict liability torts involve actions that are inherently dangerous and for which a party may be liable no matter how carefully he or she (or it) performs those actions.
 Regardless of whether the product liability claim is based upon negligence or strict liability, a product liability claim results from either a design defect, a manufacturing defect, or a failure to warn.
-To better appreciate the issues involved in cases of strict liability, let’s return to where we left you and your summer house-painting business at the beginning of this chapter.
+To better appreciate the issues involved in cases of strict liability, let’s return to where we left you and your summer house-painting business at the beginning of this module.

 Having escaped the house-painting business relatively unscathed, you head back home to rethink your options for gainful employment during your summer vacation.
 You’ve stored your only remaining capital assets—the two ladders and the platform that you’d used for scaffolding—in your father’s garage.
 One afternoon, your uncle notices them.